Eventonomy

 Emails Use a Branded HTML Shell

 All emails are wrapped in a minimal branded HTML shell with the site name in the header.
-The shell is filterable - see Hooks & Filters for the evnm_email_subject, evnm_email_body, and evnm_email_recipients filters.
+The shell is filterable; see Hooks & Filters for the evnm_email_subject, evnm_email_body, and evnm_email_recipients filters.

 Customizing Email Content with Hooks